Shiryou/kiranwelle/content/birthright-modding-reference.md

 : The PCX palette to use to load textures.

 ### Unusuable keywords
-These keywords can not be used in custom adventures.
-Some would require making modifications to more game assets if overriding a game adventure.
+These keywords would require making modifications to more game assets if overriding a game adventure.
 This would be useful for total conversions where the resource files are already being replaced.

-`QuestThingType`
-: The [Thing ID][anchor-thing-reference] of the item that will complete the quest.
-This must come before `[Wad]`.
-This appears to be buggy when used in custom adventures.
-In my testing, it either doesn't work at all, or the game crashes when the item is picked up.

 `Notes`
-: Notes are scrolls in an adventure that can be opened to read a message inside.
+: Notes are parchments in an adventure that can be opened to read a message inside.
 These reference messages found in `STRDAT.DAT`.
-Not usable in custom adventures.

 `OpeningDialog`
 : This opens a dialog at the start of the adventure with the indicated message found in `STRDAT.DAT`.
 Not usable in custom adventures.